josh1248/learning-projects/tensorflow/tictactoe/README.md

 # Devlog

-## Misc
+## setting up your venv
 - If you need to create a virtual environment because there are different python module dependencies between your projects, have a look at Python's virtual environment, or `venv`.

-## setting up your venv
+-
 https://www.youtube.com/watch?v=Y21OR1OPC9A

 First-time setup: